Welcome to Torridge Common Ground

 - Films and talks/presentations

-To summarise, a space for everyone from all walks of life to participate and experience alternative models of economic exchange, to reconnect and build trust in their local communities and hopefully have one big Party!
+To summarise, a space for everyone from all walks of life to come together and begin to re-align around new priorities, experience alternative models of economic exchange, reconnect and build trust in their local communities and begin to imbue them with resilience.
 Now we really have something to work with.

 A new story for our time